Berkay-Disli/UIKitCustomViewTransitionsDemo/README.md

 This demo replicates the [Twitter logo animation](https://iosdevtips.co/post/88481653818/twitter-ios-app-bird-zoom-animation) when launching the app from a cold boot.
 It uses a simple masking technique and 2-stage animation sequence to pull off – the first stage shrinks the bird down slightly, before expanding to reveal the app's contents, which also has a subtle shrinking animation, in the second stage.

+### Twitter swipe action demo

+This demo replicates the [swipe gestures](https://x.com/X/status/1859757879613587698) that Twitter recently introduced, allowing users to perform quick actions when swiping from the left or right on a tweet.
+For this to work, a pan gesture is attached to the entire gesture view, and the cell that the user has their finger on when dragging is retrieved using the `indexPathForItem(at:)` and `cellForItem(at:)` methods.
+We perform a simple translation that follows the drag gesture on the focused cell, and also curve the corners and apply a drop shadow that gradually strengthens as the drag gesture progresses.
+Using the computed `indexPath` we can also retrieve the adjacent top and bottom cells to curve the appropriate corners.
+For the close button, we only need to add it as a single subview to the view, and update the layout constraints upon dragging to make it appear as though it's attached to the cell.
+We also update the z-indices appropriately so that the layers make sense (dragging cell on top, close button in the middle, rest of collection view at the bottom).

 ## TODOs

 ### Facebook Paper transition demo